What Supporting Documents Do You Need for a U.S. Marriage Green Card?

 Immigrant Spouse Living In The United States, Married To A U.S Green Card Holder

-The first step in the application of a marriage-based green card in this situation is the filing of form I-130.
+The first step in the application for a marriage-based green card in this situation is the filing of Form I-130.
 The duly filled form will be submitted to the USCIS.
 The second step requires the spouse seeking the green card to file Form I-485 to adjust their status since they are already living in the U.S. These two forms cannot be filed concurrently; concurrent filing is only applicable if one of the spouses is a citizen of the United States.